armando-herastang/minifyjson/readme.md

 # minifyJSON

-A simple script for minifying a `JSON` file
+A simple script for minifying a `JSON` file.

 **Note:** Do not check if it is a valid `JSON` format.
 Assume it is correct and minify it.